seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 And presently prefer his suit to Caesar.

 **BRUTUS**
-He is address’d: press near and second him.
+He is address'd: press near and second him.

 **CINNA**
 Casca, you are the first that rears your hand.